It is very important that you take the time to understand how you are affected when required to repeat one or more of your modules.

 If you need to repeat a module or modules, you will be liable to pay tuition fees as published on our website for the new academic year.
 This is done on a pro rata basis depending on the number of modules that you are repeating.

 For example, if you are an undergraduate student repeating 60 credits, your fees will be calculated on a pro rata basis that is 50% (60 credits/120 credits) of the total tuition fees charged for the year.
-To view the latest tuition fees at the university, please follow the link here.
+For more information, please refer to section five in the latest Tuition Fee Policy.

-If you have been deferred at the PAB but you notice a charge on your account or you believe there is an incorrect charge, you can contact our Student Finance team here.
+If you have been deferred at the PAB but you notice a charge on your account or you believe there is an incorrect charge, you can contact our Student Finance Advice team.

 What support is available to me?